cube-drone/rt0/players-guide/src/player/generated/magician.md

 #### Planned Ahead, Retroactively?
 * This means that The Magician can declare that they had a plan in place for a situation that has just arisen, and that they have already taken steps to prepare for it.
 * This can include lots of things: having a piece of vital equipment on hand, or having bribed someone in advance.
-* The GM can veto this if it would break the game, or if its effect would be much too powerful. ("I prepped my escape from the Moon in advance!")
+* The GM can veto or negotiate this.

 ## Combat Abilities